The Jonah Meadows Adels Orchard

-To nourish and inspire our community for generations to come!
+Nourish and inspire our community for generations to come!

 Sponsor a tree!

-Your sponsorship provides fruit, shade, and wisdom for generations.
+Provide fruit, shade, and wisdom for generations.

 A diverse celebration!
 On the planting days, folks from Orthodox, Conservative, Reform, Reconstructionist and Renewal traditions will gather to plant the trees and learn.

 100 trees and 100 blessings.
-Our sages say it’s a mitzvah to say 100 brachot per day.
+Our sages say it’s a mitzvah to say 100 blessings (brachot) per day.
 Each tree will carry a unique sign with a Jewish blessing — a traditional bracha, a Midrash story, or a quote from a contemporary scholar.
 Walking the orchard will be a portal into gratitude.

 Beyond the birthday of the trees.
-The orchard will be experiential teaching space for the richness of trees in Jewish life and culture, from the Torah to the Song of Songs, from the greening of the desert in early Zionism to the contemporary Jewish environmental movement.
+The orchard will be an experiential teaching space for the richness of trees in Jewish life and culture, from the Torah to the Song of Songs, from the greening of the desert in early Zionism to the contemporary Jewish environmental movement.

-Please join in by sponsoring a tree
+Please join in by sponsoring a tree!